lucasmreis/blogSource/src/posts/does-elm-harmonize-with-f.md

 ```

-I used a `query` computation expression to get all the events from a given name in the EventStore:
+In the event store I wrote, I used a `query` computation expression to get all the events from a given name in the EventStore:

 ```fsharp
 ...